 From our experience, in the early stages of your company at least, bringing an in-house marketing person onto the team is a more cost effective ROI positive decision than hiring a marketing agency.

-Why are in-house marketers better than agencies?
+Why are in-house marketers better than agencies for cash strapped startups?

 - In-house people are immersed in your brand and product everyday. — It’s not just a brief understanding from a discovery call.